Ghosts Next Door

 I nodded slowly and replied, "I know."

 I left first.
-I went directly to my Dodge and peeled out of the parking lot, and took a left on Mo'omeheau and then a right on Kapahulu.
+I went directly to my Dodge, peeled out of the parking lot, and took a left on Mo'omeheau and then a right on Kapahulu.
 I made a beeline for my office.
-I had time today, so there was no better moment than now to get started.
+I had time today, so there was no better time to start.

 2

-I parked far enough down the block that Rayford wouldn't notice me when I started tailing his Mercedes S 550.
+I parked far enough down the block that Rayford would overlook when I started tailing his Mercedes S 550.
 The vehicle meandered out of the valley until it came down University and took the on-ramp going east.
-On the earlier part of Kalaniana'ole, Rayford took a right turn into the Wailupe peninsula.
-He pulled up in front of a corner house with chest-high hedges all around.
+On the earlier part of Kalaniana'ole, Rayford turned right into the Wailupe peninsula.
+He pulled up in front of a corner house with chest-high hedges.
 The residence inside looked like a modern-day villa with surrounding bungalows connected by a singular courtyard.
-Rayford left his vehicle and casually walked around to the front driveway, where a haole male looked to be about the same age as Rayford hugged and shook hands with him.
-There didn't seem to be any kind of secrecy between the two by their body language.
+Rayford left his vehicle and casually walked to the front driveway, where a Haole male looked about the same age as Rayford, who hugged and shook hands with him.
+There wasn't any kind of secrecy between the two by their body language.
 He followed his buddy into the nearest bungalow.
 The main window was open, and I could see the two seated across from one another.
 They were having a lively conversation with laughing and manly slaps on the shoulder.
-In between what I assumed were intermittent trips to the bathroom or the kitchen, Rayford basically occupied the same spot until close to sunset.
-It was by then that he stood up and exchanged a handshake and hug with his friend.
+In between what I assumed were intermittent trips to the bathroom or the kitchen, Rayford occupied the same spot until close to sunset.
+By then, he stood up and exchanged a handshake and hug with his friend.
 Rayford made this same excursion every day at the same time and left every day at the same time.
 No sign whatsoever of an affair.
-That was my report back to Sher after a month of the same routine.
+That was my report to Sher after a month of the same routine.
 She was insistent that there was something more.
-This time she insisted that we meet at a location of her choosing.
+This time, she insisted that we meet at her chosen location.
 Of course, it was at some darkened wine bar with a private booth.
-I don't know why people insist on the cloak and dagger routine.
-She slid three more large envelopes across the table, "This is double of what our agreement was.
+I wonder why people insist on the cloak-and-dagger routine.
+She slid three more large envelopes across the table, "This is double what our agreement was.
 Dig deeper."

-While I placed the envelopes in my mini-brief case, Sher reached across the table and placed the palm of her hand on mine to get my attention.
+While I placed the envelopes in my mini-brief case, Sher reached across the table and put her hand on mine to get my attention.
 "Mrs. Penn, please."

 "Are you ever going to tell me your name?"
 She was used to using her beautiful pout to get her way.